Sacral architecture: Modern and post-modern architectures

 Modern architecture spans several styles with similar characteristics resulting in simplification of form and the elimination of ornament.
 The most influential modernist architects in the early to mid 20th century include Dominikus Böhm, Rudolf Schwarz, and Auguste Perret.
 While secular structures clearly had the greater influence on the development of modern architecture, several excellent examples of modern architecture can be found in religious buildings of the 20th century.
 For example, Unity Temple in Chicago is a Unitarian Universalist congregation designed by Frank Lloyd Wright.
 The United States Air Force Academy Cadet Chapel, started in 1954 and completed in 1962, was designed by Walter Netsch and is an excellent example of modern religious architecture.
 It has been described as a "phalanx of fighters" turned on their tails and pointing heavenward.
 In 1967, Architect Pietro Belluschi designed the strikingly modern Cathedral of St. Mary of the Assumption (San Francisco), the first Catholic cathedral in the United States intended to conform to Vatican II.

 Postmodern architecture may be described by unapologetically diverse aesthetics where styles collide, form exists for its own sake, and new ways of viewing familiar styles and space abound.
 The Temple at Independence, Missouri was conceived by Japanese architect Gyo Obata after the concept of the chambered nautilus.
-The Catholic Cathedral of Our Lady of the Angels (Los Angeles) was designed in 1998 by Jose Rafael Moneo in a post-modern style.
+The Catholic Cathedral of Our Lady of the Angels (Los Angeles) was designed in 1998 by Rafael Moneo in a post-modern style.
 The structure evokes the area's Hispanic heritage through the use of adobe coloring while combining stark modern form with some traditional elements.
 The Basilica of Our Lady of Licheń on the other hand is a much more traditional edifice.
 Designed by Barbara Bielecka and built between 1994 and 2004, its form includes references to a number of Polish structures.
-The columns possess a slenderness and delicacy inspired by those of the Renaissance court of Wawel Castle in Kraków, while the huge 420-foot spire that will be erected next to the basilica bears more than an accidental resemblance to the Baroque spire that adorns the Jasna Gora monastery of Czestochowa, home of the Black Madonna.
+The columns possess a slenderness and delicacy inspired by those of the Renaissance court of Wawel Castle in Kraków, while the huge 420-foot spire that will be erected next to the basilica bears more than an accidental resemblance to the Baroque spire that adorns the Jasna Góra Monastery of Częstochowa, home of the Black Madonna.